ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-get-data-in-runabove-iot-lab.markdown

 This documentation is about how to get data from the RunAbove IoT Lab.
 It will explain how to transfer your data from the service via an https REST API.

-We assume you have a valid READ token from the solution you're working with.
-Solutions and token management is explained in the doucmentation [How to push data in RunAbove IoT Lab][1]
+We assume you have a valid READ token from the application you're working with.
+Applications and token management is explained in the doucmentation [How to push data in RunAbove IoT Lab][1]

 # Get IoT Data

 ## Warning

-In RunAbove IoT Lab, when you generate a pair of tokens for a solution, the READ token allows you to read all data pushed in the same solution.
-You must be aware of that in the use of your solutions, tokens and data stored.
+In RunAbove IoT Lab, when you generate a pair of tokens for an application, the READ token allows you to read all data pushed in the same application.
+You must be aware of that in the use of your applications, tokens and data stored.

 ## Query data from OpenTSDB HTTPS REST API